aishwaryapatle/aishwaryapatle/README.md

-✨ Hello!
+:wave: Hello!
 I am Aishwarya Patle
-✨ Currently pursuing (3rd year)BTech. in Computer Science & Engineering from G H Raisoni College of Engineering, Nagpur
+Final Year Computer Science & Engineering at G H Raisoni College of Engineering, Nagpur
-✨ I have good hands on HTML, CSS, Javascript, Canva (for designing purpose) and some programming languages like Python, C / C++, Java.
+I have good hands on HTML, CSS, Javascript, Canva (for designing purpose) and some programming languages like C / C++, Java.
-✨ I am enthusiastic about my ambitions and want to explore different disciplines by giving my personal best at every task allotted.
+I am enthusiastic about my ambitions and want to explore different disciplines by giving my personal best at every task allotted.
-✨ I am a learner who wish to learn new skills and explore new things
+I am a learner who wish to learn new skills and explore new things

 <!---